 - R300 per photograph published in a photo essay.
 All photos must be appropriately captioned.
 We usually publish between five and eight article in a photo essay.

 Note, we either pay for a news report or a photo essay.
 A single published article will be categorised as either one or the other, not both.

 Sometimes (not often) we are willing to negotiate a higher fee upfront with experienced reporters.

 We usually fact-check freelance contributions.

 GroundUp gives preference to opinion pieces that are relevant to current news topics and interesting.
 Opinions on social justice issues are particularly welcome.
 Your article should be original and it should be clear to us that you actually know something about the topic you're writing about, and that you are not just armchair commentating.
 Try to keep your opinion piece between 600 to 1,000 words.
 We are less likely to publish very long articles unless they are extremely well written and engaging.
 Insults are not a good form of argument, so keep them to a minimum.
-Make sure you don't violate our Code of Decency.
 Write in plain English.
 Articles littered with waffle, hyperbole and strongly held but evidence-free opinions are unlikely to be published.